Quantum entanglement correlations in double quark PDFs: Evolution to Higher Scales

 with $z = x_g/(\xi\eta+x_g)$, $z' = x_g/(\xi' \eta'+x_g)$.
 We verify that for $(\xi,\eta)\in (0,1)^2$ the arguments of the three-quark wavefunctions do not take unphysical values: $x_g < 1-\eta$ implies $\xi\eta+x_g < (\xi-1)\eta+1 < 1$.

 The previous expression is logarithmically UV divergent and we again introduce a UV regulator as

 All together we have

-At this point we pause to verify that the trace of the density matrix is not only independent of the collinear and UV ($m_{\text{col}}$, $M_{\text{UV}}$) and soft ($x$) cutoffs but, in fact, that the ${\cal O}(\alpha_s)$ correction cancels altogether so as to preserve the normalization $\tr\, \rho=1$.
+At this point we pause to verify not only that the trace of the density matrix is independent of the collinear and UV ($m_{\text{col}}$, $M_{\text{UV}}$) and soft ($x$) cutoffs but, in fact, that the ${\cal O}(\alpha_s)$ correction cancels altogether so as to preserve the normalization $\tr\, \rho=1$.

 To compute the trace of~\eqref{eq:rhoqqqg11'} we set $\xi'=\xi$, $\eta'=\eta$, and integrate over ${\dd\xi}{\dd\eta}$.
 We can then proceed in two ways.
 First, we can use eq.~\eqref{eq:measure_x1-x2_xi-eta_xg} in reverse thereby also replacing $\xi\eta\to x_1$, $\eta(1-\xi)\to x_2$, implying $1-\eta-x_g\to x_3$.
 We then undo the shift of $x_1$ by letting $x_1 \to x_1-x_g$ which also introduces a $\Theta(x_1-x_g)$ function.
 The resulting expression cancels (at leading logarithmic accuracy, up to power corrections) the trace of $\rho^{(11)}$ from eq.~\eqref{eq:rhoqqqg11-x1x2} plus the same contribution from the trace of $\rho^{(1'1')}$.